masaaki1983/sneakerApp/README.md

 # README

 #sneakerApp

-"Useful for sneaker lovers even a little" ["スニーカー愛好家の(今は限定的にAF1）少しでも役に立てれば"]
+Useful for sneaker lovers even a little

 Things you may want to cover: